 When you label your food items, you don’t waste your time finding things that you need while cooking.
 You can use the food items just by looking at it.
 It marks the efficiency, and you don’t need to guess what’s inside.

 As you label the food items that are sensitive to certain temperatures and may expire after some time, you give an idea of whether it's safe to serve or not.
-This way, food items correctly labelled and stored in different containers according to date and time helps prevent any illness.
+This way, food items correctly labelled and stored in different commercial kitchen storage containers according to date and time helps prevent any illness.